Yishun triple murders: The prosecution's case

 Regarding the way of how Yang Jie died, the reconstruction report also made a finding that disputed Wang's account and supported the prosecution's case.
 There were smudges of blood found on the exterior wall outside the kitchen window nearby the bamboo poles embedded on the same wall.
 These were tested and found to match the DNA of Yang.
 Besides, according to the autopsy reports of forensic pathologist Dr Wee Keng Poh of the HSA, other than the fatal head and hip injuries sustained by Yang during her fall of death, there were numerous severe, deep cuts on the exterior side of Yang's right and left fingers, while the inner fingers showed deep bruises.

-The above evidence indicated that Yang must have climbed out of the kitchen window and gripped tightly to the bamboo poles while she was suspended in mid-air outside the flat, and the killer Wang used the chopper to hack at Yang's fingers, leading to the then-36-year-old woman losing her grip and thus fell to her death.
+The above evidence indicated that Yang must have climbed out of the kitchen window and gripped tightly to the bamboo poles while she was suspended in mid-air outside the flat, and the killer Wang used the chopper to hack at Yang's fingers, leading to the then-36-year-old woman losing her grip and falling to her death.
 This proven that Wang had indeed intentionally killed Yang unlike the numerous denials he made over his involvement in Yang's death.
 The absence of Yang's DNA inside the flat from the numerous mixtures of the other victims' blood found inside the flat and from the other identified murder weapons further supported the notion that Yang's fingers were not slashed inside the flat even if Wang indeed attacked Yang in the flat before her death.

 Furthermore, the prosecution also charged that Wang was actually in full control of his actions and had not lost his self-control as what he contended in his account.
 When Wang took the stand in April 2012 and claimed in his court testimony that he did not remember how he attacked the victims and that his mind had gone blank by excessive rage, the prosecution put it to him that he had remembered and clearly knew what he was doing and had prepared to flee, reminding him that he remembered to take a bath to wash the blood, he had also changed his clothes, applied first aid on his injured hands, packed his bag and passport, and wore his footwear.

 Wang disagreed, saying that if he really did not lose his self control, he would not have neglected to bring some of his other belongings kept in the wardrobe and bedroom.
 When cross-examined by DPP Hay's colleague Mohamed Faizal Md Abdul Kadir, Wang also claimed that he did not remember wearing his shoes and socks after the murder.
 He also said he cannot remember making his statements to the police.
 He would later on keep saying he did not remember during the days he took the stand and faced the cross-examination from the prosecution, and he insisted that he did not kill Yang even though he claimed that he did not remember the events that took place.